 Snohomish

 Founded in the 1850s, this riverfront town southeast of Everett bills itself as the “Antique Capital of the Northwest,” and with good reason.
 You can easily browse to your heart’s content at more than 20 shops.
 And this isn’t just a giant tour through grandma’s attic.
 Quite a few shops specialize in shabby-chic decor, making this town a magnet for designers, artists, and makers.
-Some standout stores include Worthy Home for well-curated kitchen and household goods as well as colorful textiles and planters, Annie’s on First for stylish vintage wear, and rambling Victoria Village showcasing every genre of collectible and antique.
+Some standout stores include Worthy Home for well-curated kitchen and household goods as well as colorful textiles and planters, Annie’s on First for stylish vintage wear, and rambling Victoria Village showcasing every genre of collectible.

 Spokane